gallenc/opennms-tutorials-1/session3/README.md

 ## Testing the parsed mib events

+You will see from the log messages that OpenNMS has modified `eventconf.xml` and added the new file `CHUBB-TVBS-CAMERA-MIB.events.xml` inside the container.

 OpenNMS should now be able to process the trap we sent previously from the chubb_camera_01.
 Try sending the trap again.